Pravargav/Amadeus/SAC/FinancialForecast-planning-reproting-sections.md

 ### Purpose
 Plans **investments in long-term assets**.

-### What Is Planned
-- New assets
-- Infrastructure investments
-- IT and operational CapEx

 ### Why It Is Used
 - Control investment spending
 - Support long-term growth planning